Section Two: The Personal Characteristics of a Godly Life.

 Once a Preferred Center and Primary Enemy is established in our life, the Enneagram can now help us go into more detail by identifying nine varying patterns we utilize when prioritizing our approach to life.

-Secondly, the Enneagram offers us a much more detailed report in identifying a specific enemy that corresponds with each of the nine personality types.
+First, while each Center has an arching emotional enemy (GUT = Anger, HEART = Shame, HEAD = Fear) the Enneagram also offers us a much more detailed report in identifying a specific enemy that corresponds with each of the nine personality types.
 As we mentioned earlier, these specific enemies are based on the seven deadly sins (pride, greed, lust, envy, gluttony, wrath, and sloth) with deceit and fear added to bring the type numbers to nine.

-Below is a chart which helps you see how your personality type responds to life.
+Below is a chart which helps you see how your Enneagram personality type responds to life.

-Let me give you an example.
+Let me give you an example of how the info on the chart plays out in my own life.
 For me, a #2 (Helper) on the Enneagram, my truest enemies are Shame and Pride.
 My Preferred Center is the Feeling triad, so as I take in life, I perceive it, first and foremost, through my feelings.
 My secondary Support Center is Doing, and my Repressed Center is Thinking.
-This means that when I’m left to my own devices, I will view life through my life lense of my Feeling Center, and then quickly go over to my Doing Center, acting on my feelings without much (if any) help from my Thinking Center.
+This means that when I’m left to my own devices, I will view life through my Life Lense of my Feeling Center, and then quickly go over to my Doing Center (Life Response), acting on my feelings without much (if any) help from my Thinking Center (Missing Life Piece).
 All the while, I’m battling Shame and Pride, hoping as a #2 Helper that my hard work in “helping” others will give me the appreciation and love I’m searching for deep inside.

 Nine Enneagram Personalities: Our Coping Strategies and Life Stances

-Within each triad (Gut, Heart & Head) the Enneagram also points out that each one of us will generally choose one of three unique “Coping Strategies” when responding to the world around us.
-Coping Strategy #1 is to Externalize the issues, pointing to things outside us as the source of the battle.
-Coping Strategy #2 is to Neutralize (or forget) the war, hoping an out-of-sight-out-of-mind approach will help us survive.
-Finally, Coping Strategy #3 is to Internalize the war, pointing inwardly as we look for the sources of our problems.
-So, when we take these three unique Coping Strategies and place them within each of our three Triads, we’ll find three common themes: 8’s, 2’s, & 5’s Externalize; 9’s, 3’s, & 6’s Neutralize; and 1’s, 4’s, & 7’s Internalize.
-All three Coping Strategies are efficient to a degree in handling life, but sadly, over time, they also wear us down, leaving us both discouraged and defeated.
+Within each triad (Gut, Heart & Head) the Enneagram points out that each one of us will generally choose one of three unique “Coping Strategies” when responding to the world around us.
+Coping Strategy #1 is to Externalize, looking outwardly as we attempt to find the source of our battles.
+Coping Strategy #2 is to Neutralize, hoping an out-of-sight-out-of-mind approach will help us survive.
+Finally, Coping Strategy #3 is to Internalize, looking inwardly as we strive to find the source of our problems.

 Following are three charts that give us all nine Enneagram types and the corresponding Coping Strategies and Life Stances: